Critical OS Command Injection Vulnerability in FortiSIEM (CVE-2025-64155) Exploited in the Wild

 Show ▼

-Fortinet has disclosed a critical OS command injection vulnerability in FortiSIEM, identified as CVE-2025-25256.
-The flaw, with a CVSS score of 9.8, allows unauthenticated attackers to execute unauthorized code or commands via crafted CLI requests.
-Exploit code for this vulnerability has been observed in the wild.
-Affected versions include FortiSIEM 6.1 through 6.7.9 and 7.0.0 through 7.3.1.
+Fortinet has disclosed a critical OS command injection vulnerability in FortiSIEM, identified as CVE-2025-64155.
+The flaw, with a CVSS score of 9.4, allows unauthenticated attackers to execute unauthorized code or commands via crafted TCP requests.
+The vulnerability affects Super and Worker nodes in FortiSIEM versions 6.7.0 through 6.7.10, 7.0.0 through 7.0.4, 7.1.0 through 7.1.8, 7.2.0 through 7.2.6, 7.3.0 through 7.3.4, and 7.4.0.
+The flaw involves an unauthenticated argument injection vulnerability leading to arbitrary file write and a file overwrite privilege escalation vulnerability leading to root access.
 Fortinet advises upgrading to the latest versions and limiting access to the phMonitor port (7900) as a workaround.
 Additionally, a Fortinet FortiWeb path traversal vulnerability is being actively exploited to create new administrative users on exposed devices without requiring authentication.
 The vulnerability was silently patched in FortiWeb version 8.0.2.
 The exploitation activity was first detected early last month, and Fortinet has not assigned a CVE identifier or published an advisory on its PSIRT feed.
 Rapid7 observed an alleged zero-day exploit targeting FortiWeb was published for sale on a popular black hat forum on November 6, 2025.
 The watchTowr team has released an artifact generator tool for the authentication bypass to help identify susceptible devices.

 Timeline